 Undo and Redo are the very basic feature of any Editor or any IDE.
 It is really annoying that such a basic feature is not found in JMeter.
 Here is the catch.
 JMeter has this feature but not by default and therefore we have to enable it from our end.
 JMeter team believes in making JMeter as light as possible and they are avoiding extra memory consumption that JMeter can take and hence Undo and Redo options are kept hidden or disabled by default.

-Initially, the JMeter toolbar without Undo and Redo button looks like:
+Initially, the JMeter toolbar without Undo and Redo buttons looks like this:

 Follow the below steps to enable these options:

-- Navigate to “bin” folder of JMeter directory
+- Navigate to the “bin” folder of the JMeter directory

-- Open “jmeter.properties” file using Notepad or Notepad++
+- Open the “jmeter.properties” file using Notepad or Notepad++

 - Search for “undo.history.size”